ARTICLE I – Duties of Officers

 ARTICLE III – Councilors

-Councilors shall be appointed for a term of two years by the President upon approval of the Executive Committee and shall serve in an advisory capacity.
+Councilors shall be appointed by the President upon approval of the Executive Committee and shall serve in an advisory capacity.
 They shall be members identified with the primary purpose of the Society in fostering and promoting an interest in the study and composition of poetry, particularly in their respective localities.
 The Councilors shall make reports for publications of the Society and assist the Officers of the Society in keeping up with members in their communities.
 They shall make recommendations to the Executive Committee, shall receive information for local distribution, and be invited to meet with the Executive Committee once a year.

 ARTICLE IV – Membership Dues